🏠 Home

 Pretraining

-As discussed above, the pretraining objective function is next token prediction loss.
-The model iteratively computes the next token based on the input and the previously generated tokens.
-The objective function is written as: \( \sum_{i=2}^{T} \text{CE}(f(\mathbf{X}, \mathbf{x}'_{1}, \ldots, \mathbf{x}'_{i-1}; \Theta), \mathbf{x}_i )\), where \(\text{CE}\) represents the cross-entropy loss.
-In other words, generating every token is equal to conducting a \(|V|\) class classification.
+As discussed above, the pretraining objective function is the next-token prediction loss.
+The model iteratively predicts the next token based on the input and the previously generated tokens.
+The objective function is written as: \(\sum_{i=2}^{T} \text{CE}(f(\mathbf{X}, \mathbf{x}'_{1}, \ldots, \mathbf{x}'_{i-1}; \Theta), \mathbf{x}_i)\), where \(\text{CE}\) represents the cross-entropy loss.
+In other words, generating every token is equivalent to conducting a \(|V|\)-class classification.
 MoE models typically add an expert balance loss to prevent routing collapse.

 Fine-tuning